 A clutter-free user interface, a robust news feed that includes corporate announcements and regulatory information along-with crisp financial data representation are some of the other aspects.

 Bomy: To me, an interface that’s easy to understand and use is one of the top factors.
 Charting facilities bundled with a host of statistical indicators are always a delight for traders to work with.

-Vishal already talked about accurate and quick news flow, I would go a step ahead on that in terms of localized news feed with global reporting as well since each market is unique but also closely linked to global markets and economy.
+Vishal already talked about accurate and quick news flow, I would go a step ahead on that in terms of localised news feed with global reporting as well since each market is unique but also closely linked to global markets and economy.

 Efficient customer support is another aspect that ranks high on my list.
 Customer service right from the onboarding of a new client to effective query and complaint resolution is the key and the best way to do it is to provide multilingual support in a global environment so that communication is accurate.

 Q: With these factors in mind, could you tell us what challenges are faced by most traders in efficiently using such a platform or an app?

 Vishal: Most traders do not fully comprehend the features built into the platforms they use.
-Being able to fully utilize the capabilities on offer is one of the first and most common challenges faced.
+Being able to fully utilise the capabilities on offer is one of the first and most common challenges faced.
 Often, a lot of time goes into understanding it.

-Another aspect that comes to mind is finding an efficient way of utilizing the data or news flow that comes in.
-Often, it is difficult to channelize the news according to your needs and geography, especially when the event or news is global in nature.
-Therefore to find the right degree of localization is a big challenge.
+Another aspect that comes to mind is finding an efficient way of utilising the data or news flow that comes in.
+Often, it is difficult to channelise the news according to your needs and geography, especially when the event or news is global in nature.
+Therefore to find the right degree of localisation is a big challenge.